drfurtado/ctbf/content/home/registration.md

 {{% callout note %}}
-When completing the Participation Data Form, you will be asked to complete and sign the **CSUN Waiver of Liability and Hold Harmless Agreement** and the **Visual/Audio Image Release Form (optional)**.
+When completing the Participant Data Form, you will be asked to complete and sign both the **CSUN Waiver of Liability and Hold Harmless Agreement** and the **Visual/Audio Image Release Form (optional)**.
 {{% /callout %}}

 {{% callout warning %}}
-When completing the Participation Data Form you will be asked about your medical history.
-If after answering the questions it is indicated that a medical **clearance is recommended**, then you will need approval from a health care professional before participating in the CTBF Program.
+When completing the Participant Data Form, you will be asked about your medical history.
+If after answering the questions it is indicated that a medical **clearance is recommended**, you will need approval from a health care professional before participating in the CTBF Program.
+Please, [contact us](#contact) if you have question.
 {{% /callout %}}

 ## Required Paperwork